 Female empowerment and women's scholarships are financial awards or grants that specifically support students who identify as women in pursuing their higher education.
 These scholarships aim to promote gender equality and empower women in various fields of study, providing them with opportunities to overcome barriers and achieve their academic and career goals.

-You can find scholarship financial aid for college that are specifically for women by using a scholarship search engine like Scholarships That Work, which has 198 women's scholarships with an average award amount of $2,621.
-You can also find female-only scholarships by inquiring with organizations that offer women empowerment scholarships, like the Akron Community Foundation, the Society of Women Engineers, the Coastal Community Foundation of South Carolina, or the Kalamazoo Community Foundation.
+You can find scholarship financial aid for college that are specifically for women by using a scholarship search engine like Scholarships That Work, which has 198 women's scholarships with an average award amount of $3,326.
+You can also find female-only scholarships by inquiring with organizations that offer women empowerment scholarships, like the Alliance for Women in Media, the Alaska Community Foundation, the P.E.O.
+Chapter GX, or the USA Water Ski and Wake Sports Foundation.

 To apply for women's scholarships, you will need to fill out the scholarship application form on the scholarship page.
-For one of these scholarships, you will need to submit an essay.
-Several women's scholarship require a resume, and one award require letters of recommendation.
-The GPA requirements for women's scholarship vary between a 2.0 and 3.0 minimum GPA.
+For four of these scholarships, you will need to submit an essay.
+Several women's scholarship require a resume, and a few awards require letters of recommendation.
+The GPA requirements for women's scholarship vary between a 2.0 and 3.5 minimum GPA.

-Some of the best women's scholarships are the Evelyn Prince Memorial Scholarship, the Women's Overseas Service League Scholarships for Women, the Maureen Mo Clancy Memorial Scholarship, the Brill Family Scholarship, and the Susan Miszkowicz Memorial Scholarship.
+Some of the best women's scholarships are the Stan and Donna Switzer - Florida Water Ski Federation Scholarship, the Inclusion in Digital Marketing Scholarship, the Dodell Women's Empowerment Scholarship, the USBC Alberta E. Crowe Star of Tomorrow Scholarship, and the Zeta Phi Beta Sorority Nancy B. Woolridge McGee~ Graduate Fellowship Scholarship.
 The best scholarships for students who identify as women will be listed at the top of this page.

 All students who self-identify as women are eligible to apply for the scholarships on this page.
 Other eligibility requirements for women's scholarships may vary, so be sure to read the scholarship listing carefully.
-Six scholarships for women are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, Hispanic, or Minority students.
-Two women's scholarships are specifically for single-parents.
-Of these scholarships, one require community service participation.
-There are one scholarship specifically for first-generation college students who identify as women.
+Six scholarships for women are specifically open to applicants who identify as Minority, Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or Hispanic students.
+One scholarship women's scholarships is religious-affiliated awards for Catholic students.
+Of these scholarships, two require community service participation.
+Plus, two scholarships for women and female students require extracurricular involvement.
 Also, there are 25 women's scholarships specifically for applicants who identify as women or female.
 One of these scholarships for specifically for LGBTQ+ applicants.
-For military-affiliated students, there are three scholarships for women and female students specifically available to you.
+For military-affiliated students, there are one scholarship for women and female students specifically available to you.
+Non-traditional students, such as adult learners, can apply for one women's scholarships specifically open to non-traditional applicants.

 Scholarships by Major